posted on April 18, 2017 09:34 by Shirley Yanez

 Well I guess the answer to that lies with us the consumer who I am sure if we all really thought about what we are doing when we shop fast fashion we would realise anything that seems to good to be true, more than likely is.
 The truth is the fashion industry and those who drive the machine in my opinion have totally lost the plot, thinking only of greed and profits instead of making good quality affordable clothing we can fall in love with again, starting an ethical trend as it once was back in the day when I was a girl.

 Shopping for second hand fashion is not only exciting but also allows us to discover well made quality clothing produced before this crazy fast fashion phenomenon took hold, helping you to create a unique style with pieces no one else has, the whole point of fashion in my opinion.
 If you can get over your status anxiety i.e. you care more about what others think instead of being a leader and showing others the way, you will soon discover that charity shopping, if in the right demographic, is the best kept secret on the plant.

-My top tips are simple, if you donate NOT throw away in the bin, you are great and doing good, if you then buy what others cast off to become new to you, it’s a win win all round.
-Charity begins at home so clear out your closet to make some space, take a trip to Oxfam or Cancer Research in St Johns Wood High Street, the best charity shops in this north London suburb are the best I've found concentrated in one area and be proud to show the crowd the amazing designer treasures you find.
-And why not go the whole hog and start asking the brands you love the question #Whomademyclothes. you might be surprised by the answer.
+My top tips are simple, ALWAYS donate NEVER throw away in the bin.
+You are great and doing good, if you then buy what others cast off to become new to you, a win win all round.
+Charity begins at home so clear out your closet to make some space, take a trip to St Johns Wood High Street, the best charity shops in this north London suburb are the best I've found concentrated in one area and be proud to show the crowd the amazing designer treasures you find.
+And why not go the whole hog and start asking the brands you love the question #Whomademyclothes you might be surprised by the answer.